Mastermind (British game show): Lowest scores

-The current record for the lowest score in the specialist subject round is jointly held by Simon Curtis, Steve Ferry, Nancy Lam and Amy Tapper, all of whom only scored 1 point when answering questions on the life and films of Jim Carrey, the Thirty Years' War, Rod Stewart and the films of Adam Sandler respectively.
+The current record for the lowest score in the specialist subject round is jointly held by Troy Deeney and Dana on 22 December 2023, Harry Pinero on 2 February 2024 and Aaron Evans on 16 February 2024, all of whom scored no points when answering questions on the Sam Raimi trilogy of Spider-Man films, UK hit singles of 1969–76, Lewis Hamilton and cephalopods respectively.

-The current record for the overall lowest score is 2 points, set on 5 November 2022 in a Celebrity edition by Gogglebox’s Amy Tapper, scoring 2 points overall, 1 on her specialist subject of the films of Adam Sandler and another in the general knowledge round.
+The current record for the overall lowest score is two points, set on 5 November 2022 in a Celebrity edition by Goggleboxs Amy Tapper.
+She scored one point each in her specialist subject (the films of Adam Sandler) and the general knowledge round.

-However, parasport athlete Kadeena Cox - who scored 3 points on 21 December 2016 in a Celebrity edition - scored all 3 points on her specialist subject of Arsenal F.C and she is currently the only ever contestant to score no points in a round.

-Prior to these, the record for the overall lowest score was 5 points, set on 29 January 2010 by software analyst Kajen Thuraaisingham, scoring 4 points for his specialist subject of the life of Mustafa Kemal Atatürk.
-Previous to this, the lowest attained score had been 7 points which was first set by Colin Kidd in 2005.
+Prior to these, the record for the overall lowest score was five points, set on 29 January 2010 by software analyst Kajen Thuraaisingham, scoring four points for his specialist subject of the life of Mustafa Kemal Atatürk.
+Previous to this, the lowest attained score had been seven points, which was first set by Colin Kidd in 2005.
 His specialist subject was "The World Chess Championships".
-The score was equalled in November 2009 by gas fitter Michael Burton; he only scored 2 for his specialist subject, Angels.
+The score was equalled in November 2009 by gas fitter Michael Burton; he only scored two for his specialist subject, angels.